gregcarv/jquery-stepped-form/README.md

 # jquery-stepped-form
-Quick example of a simple stepped form in jquery
+This is a very simple example of how to do a stepped form using jQuery and some CSS